umcu/clinlp/README.md

 ### Entity matcher

 Currently, the spaCy builtin `EntityRuler` can be used for finding (named) entities in text.
-It accepts both literal phrases (both single terms and multi-word expressions) and [spaCy patterns](https://spacy.io/usage/rule-based-matching#adding-patterns), giving more control over the specific sequence of tokens to match.
+It accepts both literal phrases (single terms or multi-word expressions) and [spaCy patterns](https://spacy.io/usage/rule-based-matching#adding-patterns), which give more control over the specific sequence of tokens to match.
 The spaCy `EntityRuler` is not necessarily tailored for the clinical domain, but nevertheless useful when a somewhat coherent list of relevant patterns can be generated/obtained.
 A better or more specific NER module will hopefully be added in the future.

 For instance, a matcher that helps recognize COVID-19 symptoms: